link to page 1

 While the STIP is not slated to address tariff barriers, some

-U.S. and Kenyan businesses support the inclusion of tariffs
+U.S. and Kenyan businesses support the inclusion of tariffs.

-divided by imports) on Kenyan imports was 0.4% in 2021.
+imports) on Kenyan imports was 0.3% in 2023.

 Kenya’s Tariffs

-concerns are addressed.
-Meanwhile, Kenyan exporters
+addressed.
+Meanwhile, Kenyan exporters have expressed

-products (30%), and cereals (28.1%).
+(53.1%), animal products (30%), and cereals (28.1%).

 Other Barriers.
 The U.S. government identified certain